 * Would not raise safety concerns for our mentors through complex behavior’s or mental health diagnoses as they are everyday people and not trained in these

 How do I let you know about my child?

 If your child meets our criteria above, then you can submit a referral to let us know more.
-One of our team will give you a call to discuss the referral with you.
-Parents/Caregivers must make the initial contact with the Big Brothers Big Sisters team but a 3rd party can assist you if needed.
+One of our team will give you a call to discuss the referral with you, however, depending on our volumes of referrals, this can take up to a couple of months.
+If you have particular questions, you are welcome to call us.